-Precalculus Honors is a year course which focus on mathematics they have learned from Integrated Math 1-3, Trigonometry, some Mathematical Analysis and Linear Algebra.
+Precalculus Honors is a year course which focus on mathematics they have learned from Integrated Math 1- 3, Trigonometry, some Mathematical Analysis and Linear Algebra.
 This course will cover 11 chapters in 36 weeks and relies heavily on individual effort and individual learning process.
 Technology, including the use of internet, is incorporated into the course work to encourage discover, problem solving and to apply mathematics to real life situations, and the use of a graphing calculator (TI 84 or above) required.
 The goals of the course are, to develop the skills within the student to move directly into a college level calculus course.
 To develop a strong foundation in Precalculus concepts to aid the student in successfully completing a year of calculus in the following year at the high school.
 Students will study the theory of functions and graphs, including algebraic and polynomial functions, exponential and logarithmic functions, and trigonometric identities and equations, and the concept of analytic geometry.

-squares regression line.
-Use of technology, including online applets and the graphing calculator will be prominent in the course.

-and equations, and the concept of analytic geometry.
 A-2 EM-2 MV-2 R-2 SEM-2 17.
 PRECALCULUS/TRIGONOMETRY (P) Prerequisite(s): Integrated Math III with a "C" or better grade, or with "C-" and teacher's recommendation, or Integrated Math III Honors with "C" or better grade.
 Precalculus is a year course which focuses on latter Integrated Math III concepts, Trigonometry, some Mathematical Analysis and Linear Algebra.
 This course relies heavily on individual effort and individual learning process.
 Technology, including the use of internet, is incorporated in the course work, and the use of a graphing calculator (TI 84 or above such as DESMOS) is a must.
 The goal of the course is to develop the skills within the student to move directly into a college level calculus course at a college or to aid the student in successfully completing a year of calculus in the following year at the high school Per AHS A-2 EM-2 MV-2 R-2 SEM-2 18.
 STATISTICS AP (P) Prerequisite(s): Grade "B" or better in Integrated Math III or equivalent or teachers' recommendation.
-The AP Statistics course is equivalent to an introductory, non-calculus-Based college level course in statistics.
+The AD Statistics source is equivalent to an introductory The AP Statistics course is equivalent to an introductory, non-calculus-Based college level course in statistics.
 The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
-A-2 EM-2 MV-2 R-2 SEM-2 19.
-STATISTICS (P) Prerequisite(s): "C- "or better in Integrated Math III or equivalent.
-This course provides an introduction to statistics and probability that will prepare students for a college-level statistics course and life in a world filled with data.
-Major topics include: analyzing distributions of univariate data; analyzing relationships in bivariate data; collecting data using sampling and experimentation; probability and random variables; sampling distributions/ and confidence intervals and significance tests for means and proportions from one or two samples, along with chisquare tests and inference for the slope of a least-squares regression line.
-Use of technology, including
+EM-2 MV-2 R-2 SEM-2 non-calculus-Based college level course in statistics.
+The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
+Students use technology, investigations, problem solving, and A-2 EM-2 MV-2 R-2 SEM-2 non-calculus-Based college level course in statistics.
+The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
+Students use technology, investigations, problem solving, and writing as they build conceptual understanding.